 The North Kootenay Lake & Silvery Slocan Super Side Trip of the International Selkirk Loop.
 This driving tour can take from three hours to three days or more, depending on how much you want to explore.

 There are countless trails in the area for hiking, mountain biking, and cross-country skiing.
-No matter what your fitness level, your choices are endless.
+No matter where your fitness level is at, your choices are endless.

 Links and Resources: